techidaily/site-win11-tips/source/_posts/crafted-canvas-in-windows-desk-decor-tutorials.md

  The gInk app is an open-source alternative to Epic Pen you can utilize for on-screen annotations in Windows 11/10 much the same.
 This is also a portable app for which no installation is needed.
 However, you’ll still need to download and extract the gInk archive like this:

-1. Open the[gInk page](https://www.softpedia.com/get/Multimedia/Graphic/Graphic-Others/gInk.shtml) on Softpedia.
+1. Open the [gInk page](https://www.softpedia.com/get/Multimedia/Graphic/Graphic-Others/gInk.shtml) on Softpedia.
 2. Press the**Download** button to bring up a couple of location options.
 Pick the one closest to your location and download the file.
 3. Next, you’ll need to extract gInk’s ZIP file.
-Follow the guidelines in our article about[how to unzip files on Windows](https://www.makeuseof.com/unzip-files-windows-10/) to extract the ZIP archive.
+Follow the guidelines in our article about [how to unzip files on Windows](https://www.makeuseof.com/unzip-files-windows-10/) to extract the ZIP archive.
 ![The Extract Compressed tool](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/extract-compressed-window3.jpg)
 4. Double-click**gInk.exe** inside the extracted gInk folder to launch the desktop drawing tool.